byu-oit/UAPI-Specification/blog-posts/Test-driving the Persons API With Postman.md

 ![Links](./images/Test-driving-images/ResultsLinks.png)

 The metadata provides information on pagination of large result sets and the response code.
 In this case it is a simple `200` but the UAPI does specify extensive error codes to help API consumers resolve issues.
-The metadata also gives you information on the field sets returned and the field sets avaliable for retrieval.
-The Persons v3 API also supports optional `contexts` which create convienient sets of fieldsets (groups of related data).
+The metadata also gives you information on the field sets returned and the field sets available for retrieval.
+The Persons v3 API also supports optional `contexts` which create convenient sets of fieldsets (groups of related data).

 ![Metadata](./images/Test-driving-images/ResultsMetadata.png)